uxking/awksed-kops/README.md

 # awksed-kops
-Repo for Docker image of kops
+Repo for Docker image of kops to run Kuberentes cluster on AWS

+Inlcudes kops and awscli